 Their metabolism drives biogeochemical fluxes in virtually every ecosystem and has shaped Earth's surface chemistry over billions of years.

 In our lab we focus on how these microorganisms interact with their environment through their metabolism to drive biogeochemical fluxes and, reciprocally, how this interaction affects microbial diversity.

 Our investigations span from the scales of single ecosystems, such as sediments at the bottom of a lake, all the way to global scales.

-A particular effort of our work is to use our insight from modern ecosystems to understand how microbial life evolved at planetary scales over billions of years.
+A particular effort of our work is to use our insight from modern ecosystems and extant microbial genomes to understand how microbial life evolved at planetary scales over billions of years.